 Green tea is a botanical derived from the leaves and buds of the tea plant Camellia sinensis.
 The active components of green tea are polyphenols (also called catechins) that are believed to benefit the skin due to their antioxidant and anti-inflammatory properties.

 Not only does this multi-tasker sufficiently sop up excess oil and mattify shiny skin, but it also touts a combination of three different acids to act as an effective—yet gentle—exfoliator.
-The blend of both alpha hydroxy and beta hydroxy acids, lactic, glycolic, and salicylic acid, leave your complexion looking matte, but with just the right amount of glow.
-But it doesn’t stop there; a proprietary blend of active botanicals such as green tea, eucalyptus, algae, and Irish moss help absorb unwanted oil and have natural antiseptic properties, too.
+The formula, a blend of both alpha hydroxy and beta hydroxy acids, lactic, glycolic, and salicylic acid, leaves your complexion looking matte, but with just the right amount of glow.
+But it doesn’t stop there; with a proprietary blend of active botanicals such as green tea, eucalyptus, algae, and Irish moss, this formula helps absorb unwanted oil and has natural antiseptic properties, too.

 Best Drugstore: Pixi Glow Tonic

 Heralded as one of the best drugstore toners money can buy, this glow-inducing pick from Pixi is rumored to yield results equally staggering as its significantly pricier counterparts.
-It happens to be a genius recommendation from Byrdie Editorial Director Faith Xue and features oil-banishing benefits courtesy of 5% glycolic acid, ginseng, and aloe vera.
+It happens to be a genius recommendation from former Byrdie Editorial Director Faith Xue, is made with 5% glycolic acid, ginseng, and aloe vera, and features oil-banishing benefits.